ampatspell/amateurinmotion/content/blog/01-in-element.md

 * else
 ```

-Rendered with Ember.js component which receives attribute values, inner content and does something with it:
+…rendered using Ember.js component which receives attribute values, inner content and does something with it:

 <Counter value="0">How many times you clicked?</Counter>